Garden Spiders

 A very common spider in the garden, but alas it has no English common name: Meta segmentata.

-Meta mengei below often is the spitting image of Meta segmentata above.
-They are very closely related.
-It is very hard to tell them apart without examining the genitals.
-The moment you see them does give you a little clue: Meta mengei is abundant in summer, Meta segmentata in autumn.
-You can't be sure though, even in fall and winter adults of Meta mengei turn up regularly.
+Meta mengei below often is the spitting image of Meta segmentata above as they are very closely related.
+It is very difficult to tell them apart without examining the genitals.
+Some clue you can get from the period when you find them: Meta mengei is abundant in summer, Meta segmentata in autumn.
+You can't be sure though, even in fall and winter grown-ups of Meta mengei appear regularly.
 Very often, though not always, there is a difference that can be seen easily on the underside of the female.
 Both animals have a black broad stripe, which stops at or before the epigyne in Meta segmentata and runs on in Meta mengei.
 That is why we are quite certain this is Meta mengei indeed.
 You should not look at the colouring or patterns on the upperside of the body, for these are extremely variable in both species.
 Meta segmentata however may be a bit bigger, the females may reach some 8 mm, while Meta mengei rarely is over 6 mm long.
 Both species are extremely common all over Europe.
 Meta mengei lives even more up north compared to Meta segmentata and can even be found in Iceland.
 This species is scientifically also known as Metellina mengei.

 A common species all over Britain: Meta mengei.
 To the left a female, to the right a male.

 Another common Orb Stretch Spider is Meta merianae below.
 Not only do the Orb Stretch Spiders look like the real Orb-web Spiders, their webs are very similar too.
-These however always have a hole in the middle and ussually are much smaller than the Orb-web Spider's.
+These however always have a hole in the middle and usually are much smaller than the Orb-web Spider's.
 Meta merianae loves dark and preferably damp places.
-In mountainous areas it builds its web in the entrance to caves, holes and cracks.
-It thus catches insects (flies mainly) looking for shelter from heat, rain or snow or a place to overwinter.
+In mountainous areas it builds its web by the entrance to caves, holes and cracks.
+It thus catches insects (flies mainly) that look for shelter from heat, rain or snow or a place to overwinter.
 In the low lands it is a species of dense forests and other damp, dark spots.
-There it builds its web near the entrance of holes, like rabbit hole.
+There it builds its web near the entrance of holes, like rabbit holes.
 But also the entrance to nesting boxes will do.
 Sometimes the former scientific name Metellina merianae is still used.
 In the pictures below is a specimen overwintering.

 Two pictures of an Orb Stretch Spider overwintering: Meta merianae.

 The best known spiders in Western Europe are the Orb-web Spiders.
 Especially in autumn they are literally everywhere!
-They all build vertical webs, that can be very big.
+They all build vertical webs, that can be very large.
 It consists of a number of basic wires.
 These are not sticky and used by the spider as foundation for the web.
 Attached to it are numerous sticky wires.
 One strong wire runs all through the net: the signaling wire.
 When the spider is not in de centre of the web, it is at the edge, hiding under a leaf or something with two legs holding the signaling wire.
-It feels the movements in the web through this wire and this way knows when a prey has been caught.
-The best known spider in our part of the world is undoubtedly European Garden Spider.
-In the fall they are literally all over the place.
-Like with many spiders, the female is bigger than the male.
-The male has to be very cautious when approaching the female, because she will eat him without any hesitation or remorse whatsoever.
-Some male spiders have a macabre feature - they can still fertilize the eggs while being eaten!
+It senses the thrilling of the web through this wire when a prey gets stuck in the web.

 This is the European Garden Spider (Araneus diadematus), perhaps the most common spider in Europe.
 To the right is a male.

 There are some six species of Araniella or Cucumber Spiders in central Europe.
-They are not difficult to identify as a group: a red thorax combined with a yellowish green abdomen.
+They are not difficult to identify as a group thanks to the red thorax combined with a yellowish green abdomen.
 It is much more difficult to tell the Araniella species apart among themselves, though.
-The spider below belongs to a duo which are very hard to tell apart: Araniella cucurbitina or Araniella opisthographa.
+The spider below belongs to the twins which are very difficult to tell apart: Araniella cucurbitina or Araniella opisthographa.

 One of the two almost identical Cucumber Spiders in our region.